streetwriters/notesnook/docs/screens/colors.md

 ## Color Shortcuts

-A shortcut to notes of specific color appears on Side Menu when it contains at least one note.
+A shortcut to notes of specific color appears on Side Menu.
+The shortcut will appear when there is alteast one note in a color.

 ![](../static/color_pinned_side_desktop.png)